 But we're not done yet, there's another important step...

 Going for a swim or a bath can actually wreak havoc on a curly coat that isn't properly brushed afterwards.
 Those tight curls will expand when exposed to water, and then tighten again when dried - leading to some heavy-duty matting.

-Ideally after a bath, towel dry your dog, and brush them out while they're still a bit damp.
-When those curls tight again they won't interlink and cause impossible tangles.
+After a bath or swim towel dry your dog, and brush them out while they're still a bit damp.
+When those curls tighten again they won't interlink and cause impossible tangles.

 How to Brush Out Your Doodle Like a Pro

 Poodles, Labradoodles, Goldendoodles, Schnoodles... they all have the same thing in common: those thick beautiful curls need our daily attention or they'll turn into a beautiful disaster.

 Here's my process for grooming a doodle: